C++ Templates

 3.3 Library Concepts

-The standard library provides many ready-to-use concepts in <concepts>:
+• stdlib provides many in <concepts>:

 Concept Tests